 Celebrity owners and grand estates roll out the red (or perhaps vineyard-mustard-flower yellow) carpets for indulgences like the multi-course wine and luxury chef's bites tour through the 1,200-acre Jordan Estate in Healdsburg, or the lavish vineyard and culinary garden tour plus seated luncheon in the Olympic caliber equestrian pavilion of Alexander Valley's Chalk Hill Estates.

 In Sonoma Valley, the fabulous Hamel Family Wines woos with custom options spanning elaborate cave tastings and sophisticated small bites or full meal menus from the winery chef, while St. Francis Winery celebrates a sumptuous multi-course full lunch with guided wine pairings.

-The Paul Hobbs Winery small bites experience at the stunning contemporary architecture oasis in Sebastopol is actually a full gourmet meal as well, or there’s the temptation of the Palate Play immersion at Ram’s Gate in Carneros-Sonoma, beginning with a backstage tour of the Howard Backen designed winery, then a seated, guided tasting through wines and dishes prepared by the estate chef and featuring organically grown, estate garden ingredients.
+The Paul Hobbs Winery small bites experience at the stunning contemporary architecture oasis in Sebastopol is actually a full gourmet meal as well, or there's the temptation of the Seasonal Pairings at Ram's Gate in Carneros-Sonoma, beginning with an in-depth tour of the Howard Backen-designed winery, followed by a seated, guided tasting through wines carefully paired with dishes prepared by the estate chef.

 Many Wine Country spas use local products like honey, grape seeds, and even wine.

-Farmhouse Inn & Restaurant of Forestville shines with farm-to-table spa signatures using heirloom cider apples from the inn’s home ranch for facials, plus herbs grown in its kitchen garden for a sumptuous “body melt” with a warm pillow of muscle healing herbs, alfalfa hay, lavender and chamomile.
-Applewood Inn & Spa of Guerneville woos with a new spa suite that’s pure luxury down to the curved black tile and glass rain shower, plus Jurlique biodynamic facials and warm river stone massages, while Gaige House + Ryokan of Glen Ellen tempts with deep tissue massages in an outdoor cabana in the Japanese gardens followed by a soak in the hot tub or steam in the sauna.
+Farmhouse Inn of Forestville shines with farm-to-table spa signatures using heirloom cider apples from the inn's home ranch for facials, plus herbs grown in its kitchen garden for a sumptuous 'body melt' with a warm pillow of muscle healing herbs, alfalfa hay, lavender and chamomile.
+Applewood Inn & Spa of Guerneville woos with a new spa suite that's pure luxury down to the curved black tile and glass rain shower, plus Jurlique biodynamic facials and warm river stone massages, while Gaige House + Ryokan of Glen Ellen tempts with deep tissue massages in an outdoor cabana in the Japanese gardens followed by a soak in the hot tub or steam in the sauna.